 Amazon Kinesis Data Streams is a massively scalable, highly durable data ingestion and processing service optimized for streaming data.
 You can configure hundreds of thousands of data producers to continuously put data into a Kinesis data stream.
 Data will be available within milliseconds to your Amazon Kinesis applications, and those applications will receive data records in the order they were generated.

-Amazon Kinesis Data Streams is integrated with a number of AWS services, including Amazon Kinesis Data Firehose for near real-time transformation and delivery of streaming data into an AWS data lake like Amazon S3, Kinesis Data Analytics for managed stream processing, AWS Lambda for event or record processing, AWS PrivateLink for private connectivity, Amazon Cloudwatch for metrics and log processing, and AWS KMS for server-side encryption.
+Amazon Kinesis Data Streams is integrated with a number of AWS services, including Amazon Kinesis Data Firehose for near real-time transformation and delivery of streaming data into an AWS data lake like Amazon S3, Amazon Managed Service for Apache Flink for managed stream processing, AWS Lambda for event or record processing, AWS PrivateLink for private connectivity, Amazon Cloudwatch for metrics and log processing, and AWS KMS for server-side encryption.

 In the following architectural diagram, Amazon Kinesis Data Streams is used as the gateway of a big data solution.
 Data from various sources is put into an Amazon Kinesis stream and then the data from the stream is consumed by different Amazon Kinesis applications.
 In this example, one application (in yellow) is running a real-time dashboard against the streaming data.
 Another application (in red) performs simple aggregation and emits processed data into Amazon S3.
 The data in S3 is further processed and stored in Amazon Redshift for complex analytics.
 The third application (in green) emits raw data into Amazon S3, which is then archived to Amazon Glacier for lower cost long-term storage.
 Notice all three of these data processing pipelines are happening simultaneously and in parallel.